wagner-austin/Property_Manager/docs/DEPLOY.md

 ## Prerequisites
 ✅ Drive IDs configured in `sites/[site-name]/data.json`
+✅ Images configured in `config/images.json`
 ✅ Test locally with `make serve`
 ✅ All linting passing with `make lint`
+✅ Images optimized and in `public/` directory

 ## Create Deployment Package